-In most cases bankruptcy should not affect your employment, however there are circumstances where your employment may be affected.
-This article explains how bankruptcy can affect your employment.
+In most cases, bankruptcy should not affect your employment.
+However, there are circumstances where your employment may be affected.
+This article answers the question: Will bankruptcy affect your employment?

 Yes, of course once a person declares bankrupt he/she deserves to have a second chance and start their new accounts and manage it well.
 The only jobs you can’t do if you are bankrupt are:

 - Join the police or military